MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search: Methodology

-The function $\Phi: \mathbb{R}^+ \to [\alpha_{\min}, \alpha_{\max}]$ is designed to satisfy the following geometric intuition: in regions with high LID, the graph should enforce a stricter connectivity constraint (smaller $\alpha$) to avoid short-circuiting the manifold; conversely, in low-LID regions, the constraint can be relaxed (larger $\alpha$).
+where $\Phi$ will be constructed to satisfy the following geometric requirements: in regions with high LID, the graph should enforce a stricter connectivity constraint (smaller $\alpha$) to avoid short-circuiting the manifold; conversely, in low-LID regions, the constraint can be relaxed (larger $\alpha$).

 To ensure the mapping is robust across datasets with varying complexity scales, we employ Z-score normalization based on the empirical distribution of the LID estimates.
 We first compute the normalized score $z(u)$: